uselagoon/lagoon-sync/documentation/EXAMPLE_SYNCS.md

 As with all sync commands, if you run into issues you can run `--show-debug` to see extra log information.
 There is also the `config` command which is useful to see what configuration files are active.

+Note: All these examples mention your "current" environment.
+This can _either_ be your local development environment _or_ an environment deployed on Lagoon.
+"Current environment" here simply means "wherever you're running the lagoon-sync binary"

-### Mariadb sync from remote source -> local environment
+### Mariadb sync from remote source -> current environment
-An example sync between a `mariadb` database from a remote source environment to your local instance may go as follows:
+An example sync between a `mariadb` database from a remote source environment to your current environment may go as follows:

-Running `$ lagoon-sync sync mariadb -p amazeelabsv4-com -e dev --dry-run` would dry-run a process that takes a database dump, runs a data transfer and then finally syncs the local database with the latest dump.
+Running `$ lagoon-sync sync mariadb -p amazeelabsv4-com -e dev --dry-run` would dry-run a process that takes a database dump, runs a data transfer and then finally syncs the current environment's database with the latest dump.

-### Mariadb sync from remote source to local file (*Dump only*)
+### Mariadb sync from remote source to a file on your current environment (*Dump only*)

-It's also possible to simply generate a backup from one of the remote servers by using the options `--skip-target-cleanup=true`, which doesn't delete temporary transfer files, and `--skip-target-import=true` which skips actually importing the database locally.
+It's also possible to simply generate a backup from one of the remote servers by using the options `--skip-target-cleanup=true`, which doesn't delete temporary transfer files, and `--skip-target-import=true` which skips actually importing the database into your current environment.

-`$ lagoon-sync sync mariadb -p amazeelabsv4-com -e prod -t dev --skip-target-cleanup=true --skip-target-import=true`
+`$ lagoon-sync sync mariadb -p amazeelabsv4-com -e prod --skip-target-cleanup=true --skip-target-import=true`

 You will then see the transfer-resource name listed in the output.

-This command would attempt to sync mariadb databases from `prod` to `dev` environments.